disclaimer

 How Can I Find an Inmate for Free in Oklahoma?

 Inmate information in Oklahoma is available in electronic and paper formats.
-The electronic format accessible online is free to requesters.
-The department of corrections provides access to its free online database.
-Most counties in the state of Oklahoma also maintain an online Inmate search that is free to use.
+The electronic format is accessible online and is free to requesters.
+The Department of Corrections provides access to its free online database.
+Most counties in Oklahoma also maintain an online Inmate search that is free to use.
 However, obtaining physical copies or paper formats of inmate information may attract some charges.

 How to Find Old Inmate Records in Oklahoma

-Old inmate records in Oklahoma refers to information on state prisoners before 1978.
-This archive documents may not be available at the central repository maintained by the Department of Corrections.
-The Oklahoma Department of Library is in charge of all archived information in the state.
+Old inmate records in Oklahoma refer to information on state prisoners before 1978.
+This archive may not be available at the central repository maintained by the Department of Corrections.
+The Oklahoma Department of Libraries is in charge of all state archived information.
 Requesters can find digital publications of inmates on Archives.OK.Gov.
 Alternatively, interested persons can mail or visit the department at:

 Allen Wright Memorial Library